nevadex/getjar/README.md

 ### in development:

-- also going to make this work as a library available as "github.com/nevadex/getjar/lib"
-- supported version list for all types (option to pipe into less, will also optionally print build ids, internal versions, etc)
-- send any other wanted server types as an issue on this repo
+- send any other wanted server types as an issue on this repo (or write it yourself and make a pull request)

 award-winner for the shiddiest download platform:
 forge - adfocus links, hate it and plus the maven is locked. will not support ever